pythagoras-yamamoto/pythagoras-yamamoto/README.md

 ### 🎫 Profile
 I'm a graduate student majoring in Information Science at JAIST [Dam Lab](https://www.jaist.ac.jp/~dam/).
 I study sociophysics, especially ML and social sensors.
-The study I've been working on lately is Typescript, Webpack.
+The study I've been working on lately is Typescript, Redux.

 ### ⚡  Status